-Shelley has worked with two family service agencies over the past twenty-nine years as Manager of Community Support Services, Acting Executive Director and presently Executive Director of the Family Counselling Centre of Brant Inc. She brings leadership skills in successful change management, sound knowledge of government’s expectations and operations, and a collaborative style to her work.
-She is interested in contributing to the continued growth in the Board’s strategic priorities and in helping to build a strong association that is responsive to its needs.
+Shelley brings leadership skills in change management, a sound knowledge of government expectations and operations, and a collaborative style to her work.
+She is interested in contributing to the continued development of the Board’s strategic priorities and in helping to build a strong association that is responsive to its members’ needs.

 Brad Davis worked as a counsellor at Family Service Kent from 2003-2009, and as Executive Director from 2009 to the present.
 Brad’s volunteer experience includes the Canadian Mental Health Association and he currently sits of the Board of Directors of Restorative Justice Chatham-Kent.
 Brad is now ready to make a contribution to some of the larger issues that affect family service agencies from a provincial perspective.